Learn How to Hit a Draw With Ease: Top Tips to Shape Your Shots

 Tee Up Accordingly

 First, with a driver, you want to tee it up slightly higher than normal.
-This will allow you to hit up on the ball with speed.

-The second thing to adjust is your position on the tee box itself.
-Make sure you tee up in the left or middle side of the box so you have plenty of room to aim right.
+Make sure you tee up in the left or middle side of the box so you have plenty of room to aim right (assuming you’re a right-handed golfer).

 Add More Speed

-Another tip I learned from this Tiger Woods video to hit a draw is to make sure you have a little extra speed to produce a draw.
-Since a draw has more tumbling spin, more speed will help your hands turn over and get the ball in the air easier.
+Another tip I learned from Tiger Woods is that you need more speed for a draw.
+Since a draw has more tumbling forward spin, more speed will help your hands turn over and get the ball in the air easier.

-Final Step: Keep Practicing
+Keep Practicing

 Knowing how to set up and make the draw motion in your swing is the first step.
 But knowing isn’t enough, you need to spend quality time at the driving range to make it happen.
 Do not read this post and start trying to hit draws in the middle of your next round.